thayesx/pallidocs-website/index.md

   image: "/assets/modicumOfJoy.png"
   description: 'A Modicum Of Joy is a modern film that explores the intersection of
     art and medicine in the face of a serious illness.
-The documentary follows Nashville photographer Fred Dusel II as he considers the role of palliative care in managing his own disease: metastatic lung cancer.
+The documentary follows Nashville photographer Fred Dusel III as he considers the role of palliative care in managing his own disease: metastatic lung cancer.
 Fred reminds us that wisdom can be found between the hollows of hope, ritual and the arts.
 The film offers a novel platform for outreach and education.'